USS Enterprise (CV-6): South Pacific

 Repaired at Pearl Harbor from 10 September–16 October 1942, Enterprise embarked Air Group 10 in early October.
 This was the first time that the Grim Reapers of VF-10 deployed from Enterprise under commanding officer James H. Flatley, who became known as "Reaper Leader".
 She departed once more for the South Pacific, where with Hornet she formed TF 61, although Captain Osborne Hardison relieved Davis on 21 October.
 Five days later, Enterprise scout planes located a Japanese carrier force and the Battle of the Santa Cruz Islands was under way.
 Enterprise aircraft struck carriers and cruisers during the struggle, while the ship herself underwent intensive attack.
 Hit twice by bombs, Enterprise lost 44 men and had 75 wounded.
 Despite serious damage, she remained in action and took on board a large number of planes and crewmen from Hornet when that carrier was sunk.
 Though the American losses of a carrier and a destroyer were more severe than the Japanese loss of one light cruiser, the battle gave the Americans time to reinforce Guadalcanal against the next enemy onslaught, and nearby Henderson Field was therefore secure from the Japanese bombardment.
 The loss of Hornet meant Enterprise was now the only functioning (albeit damaged) U.S. carrier in the Pacific Theater.
-On one of the decks, the crew posted a sign: "Enterprise vs Japan".

 A Japanese bomb explodes on the flight deck of Enterprise on 24 August 1942, during the Battle of the Eastern Solomons, causing minor damage.